 An updated version of the document can be read by clicking on the link below.
 Some of the dates will vary from previous documents.

-The ecology method statement - along with other documents relating to the project - was submitted as part of the planning application process.
+The ecology method statement - along with other documents relating to the project - was submitted as part of the planning application process in 2017.

 It can be read by visiting the council's planning portal and entering the reference Y17/1042/SH.
 You will also be able to find details regarding the height of the leisure centre, flood risk mitigation and other technical information.

 Planning applications regarding specific aspects of delivering the project, including those seeking the discharge of conditions, have recently been submitted to the local planning application for determination and are currently open for consultation.

 These have been published on the planning portal - as is standard practice - to ensure the proper process can be followed.
 They can be viewed by clicking here.